Slippery Rock University

 All purchases for

-permits can also be made online or at the University Parking Office, 102
+student and faculty/staff permits may be completed online or at the SRU Parking Office, room 102

 can be purchased.

 transferrable to any other person or vehicle.
 If you purchase a new vehicle or